Accounting1

 Why is average order value important?

 Well, it’s best to think of your sales in two stages.
 The first stage is increasing traffic.
 Typically, businesses try to increase traffic to their retail front through a number of means.
-For ecommerce stores, this can be ad campaigns, and brick-and-mortar stores might rent out nearby billboards.
+For e-commerce stores, this can be ad campaigns, and brick-and-mortar stores might rent out nearby billboards.

-What are the downsides of AOV?
+What are the downsides of average order value?

 Average Order Value by Industry: